 Know Your Dates

-The first date that time was logged is referred to as Work Started.
+The first date that time was logged is referred to as the Started On date.
 It is represented by the start of the grey tracking bar.
 The length of the tracking bar corresponds with the amount of time a plan item has been in progress.

 The earliest start is the date you are 10% likely to start this particular task.
 The assumption is that you can’t start a task until the preceding task completes, so the actual start date of the task is uncertain.